tlh45342/flask-example1/README.md

 # INTRODUCTION

 flask-example1 is a simple example flask app that uses authentication.
 This is not designed to be pretty, or clever per-se.
+This is not nerly finished.

 - learning Flask.
 - kicking off your new project.